mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - Two networks in the NCE Calculation : [unstable targets!!]
   - Experiments: Network: 3D CNN

-1. Assran, Mahmoud, Mathilde Caron, Ishan Misra, Piotr Bojanowski, Armand Joulin, Nicolas Ballas, and Michael Rabbat.
-"Semi-Supervised Learning of Visual Features by Non-Parametrically Predicting View Assignments with Support Samples." arXiv preprint arXiv:2104.13963 (2021).
-  - PAWS (Predicting view assignments with support samples)
-  - Minimize a consistency loss!! different view to get same pseudo labels
-  - RQ: can we leverage the labeled data throughout training while also building on advances in self-supervised learning?
-  - How it is different than augmentation (may be using some unlabeled counterparts)
-  - How the heck the distance between view representation and labeled representation is used to provide weights over class labels (why is makes sense, and what benefits it offers??)
-  - Related works: Semi-supervised learning, few shot learning, and self-supervised learning
-  - Interesting ways to stop the collapse [sharpening functions] (section 3.2)

 1. Joulin, Armand, Laurens Van Der Maaten, Allan Jabri, and Nicolas Vasilache.
 "Learning visual features from large weakly supervised data."
 In European Conference on Computer Vision, pp. 67-84.
 Springer, Cham, 2016.

-1. Sohn, Kihyuk, David Berthelot, Chun-Liang Li, Zizhao Zhang, Nicholas Carlini, Ekin D. Cubuk, Alex Kurakin, Han Zhang, and Colin Raffel.
-"Fixmatch: Simplifying semi-supervised learning with consistency and confidence." arXiv preprint arXiv:2001.07685 (2020).

-1. Pham, Hieu, Zihang Dai, Qizhe Xie, Minh-Thang Luong, and Quoc V. Le.
-"Meta pseudo labels." arXiv preprint arXiv:2003.10580 (2020).
-  - semi supervised learning (should cover the labeled and unlabeled at the beginning)
-  - teacher network - to generate - pseudo labels [extension of pseudo label work]
-    - TP: Contrary to the Pseudo label work: *The teacher network is not fixed* and constantly adapting [claim: teacher learn better pseudo labels]
-    - Connected to Pseudo Labels/self-training (semi-supervised)
-  - Issues with the confirmation bias of pseudo label? does TP solve this??
-    - correct the confirmation bias using a systematic mechanism!!! (how pseudo-label affect the student network) [figure 1]
-    - Parallel training [student's learning feedback goes to teacher]!! (dynamic target!)
-  - assumption: Pseudo label of teacher can be adjusted
-    - However, extremely complication optimization as it requires to unroll everything!
-  - Sampling hard pseudo labels (modified version of REINFORCE algorithm!)
-  - Nice experiment section: Dataset, network, and baseline -

 1. Xie, Qizhe, Zihang Dai, Eduard Hovy, Minh-Thang Luong, and Quoc V. Le.
 "Unsupervised data augmentation for consistency training." arXiv preprint arXiv:1904.12848 (2019).
   - TP: how to effectively noise unlabeled examples (1) and importance of advanced data augmentation (2)